DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1, 8 and 16 are rejected under 35 U.S.C.
-103 as being unpatentable over Tourapis (US 2020/0021856) in view of Lasserre (US 2020/0211232).
+Claims 1, 8, 11 and 16 are rejected under 35 U.S.C.
+103 as being unpatentable over Tourapis (US 2020/0021856), Lasserre (US 2020/0211232) and Rudolf (US 2018/0137671) in view of Shin (US 2018/0174353).

 Regarding claim 1, Tourapis discloses a method (paragraph [53], Tourapis discloses element 104 is an encoder for executing a method of encoding point cloud data) comprising:

-encoding a geometry representing a position of one or more points of point cloud data based on an octree (paragraph [154], Tourapis discloses geometry encoder for encoding geometry of a point cloud data, wherein ); and
+encoding a geometry representing a position of a point of point cloud data based on an octree including the point cloud data (paragraph [154], Tourapis discloses geometry encoder for encoding geometry of a point cloud data, wherein paragraph [67], Tourapis discloses spatial encoder is implemented to utilize octrees for compressing spatial information for points of a point cloud data); and

-searching a neighbor point in the levels of detail based on a search range (paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.),
+searching a neighbor point for the point in the level of detail based on a search range (paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.),

-wherein a bitstream includes information related to a range for searching the neighbor point (paragraph [119], Tourapis discloses an encoder for encoding a bitstream that includes values defining the neighborhood size for signaling the range or area around point P for searching the neighbor point, wherein paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.).
+wherein a bitstream includes information related to the search range for searching the neighbor point (paragraph [119], Tourapis discloses an encoder for encoding a bitstream that includes values defining the neighborhood size for signaling the range or area around point P for searching the neighbor point, wherein paragraph [203], Tourapis discloses search ranges (SR1 and SR2) is applied to find points including a level of detail and a range of SR2 is applied to search for points in a simplified nearest neighbor search for attribute value prediction, wherein paragraph [392], Tourapis discloses utilizing adaptive scanning offset mode for determining a sampling offset or a shift value to apply for determining a sampling mode or search range of points to be sampled for providing better rate distortion performance during the coding and prediction process for each LOD (level of detail), and the sampling can begin at offset or shifted value at second or third Morton code, etc.).

 Regarding claim 8, Tourapis discloses a method (paragraph [53], Tourapis discloses element 116 is a decoder for executing a method of decoding point cloud data) comprising: